|

 mar c.1796 to his niece Margaret Agnew

-[born 1779]
+[born 1779].

-purchased, Mar 1797, the upper half of Belpre Island
+He purchased, Mar 1797, the upper half of Belpre Island

 on the Ohio River,

-nr Parkersburg, West Virginia
+near Parkersburg, West Virginia

-(on state border of
+This is on state border of

 Wood County, West Virginia,

-and Washington County, Ohio,
+and Washington County, Ohio.

-built mansion there 1798 (completed 1801),
+built a mansion on the island in 1798 (completed 1801).

-the island came to be called
+The island came to be called

-Blennerhassett Island,
+Blennerhassett Island.

-involved with plot by
+involved in a plot

 Jefferson's Vice-President